The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 And the Garmin Forerunner 245 Music performed remarkably throughout the run that had me pushing 199 max HR towards the end.
 I wasn’t pushing hard but the weather was stressing my body out.
 Nevertheless, an adequate comparison with a more than acceptable outcome.

+Based on past experience, I seem to be a good candidate for optical HR sensors.
+Your mileage may vary.
 For the best HR readings, I’d recommend you defer to a chest strap HRM.

 Global Navigation Satellite System (GNSS)

 The Garmin Forerunner 245M offers up 3 main GNSS; GPS, GLONASS, and Galileo.
 The permutation is as such: